 Aspiring data scientists require more formal education than their cyber security counterparts.
 They must have a bachelor’s as well as a master’s degree in Data Science.

-Cybercrime is on the rise, and the media is filled with stories about data breaches, identity theft, cyberattacks, and online fraud.
+Cybercrime is rising, and the media is filled with stories about data breaches, identity theft, cyberattacks, and online fraud.
 Consequently, cyber security is a critical element across diverse sectors of the world, including government agencies, the military, corporations, financial institutions, and healthcare providers, to name a few.
-Whether within an organization or connected to the rest of the world, data-sharing networks need a robust cyber security system in place.
-This need has been one of the driving forces behind corporations' training of security professionals in-house.
+Whether within an organization or connected to the rest of the world, data-sharing networks need a robust cyber security system.
+This need has been one of the driving forces behind corporations' training of security professionals.
 Here are some of the more popular uses of cyber security:

 • Digitization Support: Digitization has brought almost every customer online, which means anyone could theoretically access it.
 As a result, cyber security has become a greater priority for many businesses and organizations.
 Unfortunately, it's a tradeoff; companies have brought in digitization to make their customers' lives easier but have increased the risk of privacy loss.
 This situation has further boosted the need for better cyber security.